seek out – encourage – enable – develop – stage.

 The intention is to combine the SEEDS and ADVANCE programmes and offer support to artists across the spectrum of experience.
 In addition, we want to build on our success in forming a hub for artists and companies who benefit from the interaction within a shared space.
 We will continue to bring artists such as Ronan Phelan, Sarah Jane Shiels, Zia Bergin-Holly and many other former SEEDS into full Rough Magic productions; as we have done with former participants of ADVANCE (our development programme for mid-career artists) such as Rob Furey, Olwen Fouere, Peter Daly, Sonya Kelly and Denis Clohessy.
 An impressive number of graduates of the programme have gone on to make a significant contribution to the professional theatre sector and many continue to work with Rough Magic.
 So far there have been more than 50 SEEDS participants.
 Over 50% have been directly employed by Rough Magic and over 85% are currently working as full-time theatre professionals.

-The new programme will be constructed through 2020 and announced, along with the call for submissions in January 2021; the twentieth anniversary year of SEEDS.
+The new programme will be announced in December 2020 with the call for submissions in January 2021; the twentieth anniversary year of SEEDS.

 Ronan Phelan has been appointed Associate Director of Rough Magic and has directed for the company The Effect, A Portrait of the Artist as A Young Man and Much Ado About Nothing.
 Associate Director Sophie Motley is now Artistic Director of Pentabus Theatre in the UK.

 Tom Creed was our first Associate Director and for four years curated the SEEDS programme.
 He recently worked on a new opera project with Donncha Dennehy at BAM in New York was Director of the Midsummer Festival in Cork and later this year will direct for Irish National Opera.
 Former Associate Producer Cian O’Brien is Artistic Director at Project Arts Centre, where he programmes the work of many leading and emerging artists.